elastic/elasticsearch/CONTRIBUTING.md

 formatted correctly and does not include unnecessary extra changes.

-We sometimes reject contributions if we find ourselves performing many review iterations without making significant progress.
+We sometimes reject contributions if we find ourselves performing many review iterations without making enough progress.
 Some iteration is expected, particularly on technically complicated changes, and there's no fixed limit on the acceptable number of review cycles since it depends so much on the nature of the change.
 You can help to reduce the number of iterations by reviewing